pratik20002/Mobile-Computing/README.md

 ## Initial Design

 ### Minimum Viable Product (MVP)
-The MVP for ColorVision will include:
+The MVP for ColorVision includes:

 - **User-Friendly Interface:** Simple, intuitive design for users of all ages.
 - **Color Blindness Tests:** Ishihara and Farnsworth D-15 tests with immediate feedback.